-Elon Musk Says First Fully Self-Driving Car Will Be Available In Two Years– Is That Tesla’s New Product?
+Elon Musk Says First Fully Self-Driving Car Will Be Available In Two Years — Is That Tesla’s New Product?

 At the conference yesterday, Musk also announced that Tesla will be producing the chip that runs the AI for their self-driving software.

 Musk said that its processing power will assist Tesla’s Autopilot automated-driving function to protect drivers from accidents, WIRED reports.
-He also said that their innovation will on day allow cars to drive 10 times safer than humans.
+He also said that their innovation will one day allow cars to drive 10 times safer than humans.
 He didn’t confirm how far they had progressed in creating the chip and when it will be installed in their electric vehicles.